TrixxTraxx/LLMLab/README.md

 This project is a web-based application for interacting with large language models (LLMs).
 It allows users to create and manage message threads, send messages, and receive responses from different AI models.

-This Project was written for the T3 Chat Cloneathon https://t3.gg/chat-cloneathon
+This project was written for the T3 Chat Cloneathon https://t3.gg/chat-cloneathon

 ## Features